Photoaging and Chemical Peel Strategies

 Can photoaged skin really improve?

 Yes.
-While sun damage cannot be “erased” completely, many visible signs can be improved through a well-structured program combining protection, professional treatment, and maintenance.
+While chronic sun damage cannot be completely erased, many visible signs of photoaging may improve through a structured strategy combining photoprotection, professional treatments, and maintenance care.

 Are chemical peels useful for photoaging?